freeman-lab/myopts/README.md

 # myopts

-> tiny module for converting python docstrings into markdown
+> convert python docstrings with options into markdown

 This module provides a command line tool for parsing a Python file and generating nice looking markdown with your function definitions.
 It's extremely opinionated and rigid!
 But also extremely easy to use.